EWN Support and Frequently Asked Questions

 What type of alerts can I expect to receive?

 Severe thunderstorm warnings, severe weather warnings, flood watches, tropical cyclone watches and warnings, tsunami warnings and fire weather warnings sourced from the Bureau of Meteorology (BoM).
 Bushfire watch & act and emergency warnings from state-base bushfire responders.
-Please read the Early Warning Network Alerts page for full details.
+Please read the Early Warning Network Alerts page for full details including information about Threat Levels applied to alerts.

 How do I register?